 Tidal Disruption Events

 White Dwarf-Neutron Star Mergers

 Neutron Star Binary Mergers (EM Counterparts to LIGO-detected Gravitational Waves)

 I was born and raised in Burlington, Iowa, along the Mississippi river.
+If you are in the area, check out the Southeastern Iowa Astronomy Club and the Witte Observatory.
 While at Berkeley, I was captain of the Physics Department basketball team "Net Force".
 I play the alto saxophone and enjoy following politics.